-In Key Stage One, children are taught synthetic phonics through 20 minute, daily sessions in groups which are streamed according to the Letters and Sounds phase in which they are working in.
+In Key Stage One, children are taught synthetic phonics through 20 minute, daily sessions in groups which are streamed according to the phase in which they are working.
 At Heath Fields Primary, we use the Bug Club programme which gives children a firm, fun foundation in phonics with a complete phonics programme that's proven to raise reading standards.
 We apply and consolidate the sounds learnt in phonics through reading in class using Phonics Bug books and e-books which are fully decodable as well as banded guided reading books which promote a school culture of reading for pleasure.

 Click here for a helpful link to show how pure sounds are made.